-At Cannock Chase High School we strive to:
+At Cannock Chase High School we strive to safeguard by:

-- protect children from maltreatment; - prevent impairment of our children's mental and physical health or development; - ensure that our children grow up in circumstances consistent with the provisions of safe and effective care; - take action to enable ALL children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge (this bullet point is new); - protecting children from maltreatment, whether that is within or outside the home, including online (this last part has been added); - preventing the impairment of children's mental and physical health or development; - making sure that children grow up in circumstances consistent with the provision of safe and effective care; - taking action to enable all children to have the best outcomes.

-This policy provides guidance to all adults working within the school, whether paid or voluntary, or directly employed by the school or a third party and should be read in conjunction with the documents Keeping Children Safe in Education 2023 and Working Together to Safeguard Children 2023.
+This policy provides guidance to all adults working within the school, whether paid or voluntary, or directly employed by the school or a third party and should be read in conjunction with the documents Keeping Children Safe in Education 2024 and Working Together to Safeguard Children 2023.

 - This policy is available on our school website and is available on request from the school office.
 We will also inform parents/carers about this policy when their children join our school. - This policy will be reviewed in full by the Governing Body on an annual basis or sooner should legislation/guidance change. - This policy sets out how the school's Governing Body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at this school.
-Our policy applies to all staff; paid and unpaid, working in the school, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Staff Code of Conduct Policy. - Our Governing Body, working with the Senior Leadership Team and especially our Designated Safeguarding Lead (DSL), ensure that those staff who do not work directly with children will read at least Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2023 guidance. - All staff who work directly with children, are provided with, and have read at least Part One of Keeping Children Safe in Education 2023. - The school follows the Staffordshire Safeguarding Children's Board policies and procedures.
+Our policy applies to all staff; paid and unpaid, working in the school, including Governors. - The policy is provided to all staff (including temporary staff, supply staff and volunteers) at the point of induction, alongside our Staff Code of Conduct Policy. - Our Governing Body, working with the Senior Leadership Team and especially our Designated Safeguarding Lead (DSL), ensure that those staff who do not work directly with children will read at least Part 1 or Annex A (condensed version of Part 1) of the KCSiE 2024 guidance. - All staff who work directly with children, are provided with, and have read at least Part One of Keeping Children Safe in Education 2024. - The school follows the Staffordshire Safeguarding Children's Board policies and procedures.
 StaffsSCB